satorusvessel/satorusvessel/README.md

 </p>

 <h1 align="center">
-  Let's Connect and have a Chat!💬
+  Let's connect and have a chat!💬
 </h1>

 <p align="center">